-Definition Use of the load in design process $F_b$ The maximum lifetime backward force on a propeller blade resulting Design force for strength calculation of the from propeller/ ice interaction, including hydrodynamic loads on that propeller blade. blade.
-The direction of the force is perpendicular to 0,7 R chord line (refer to Fig. 10.7.2) $F_f$ The maximum lifetime forward force on a propeller blade resulting from Design force for calculation of strength of the propeller/ice interaction, including hydrodynamic loads on that blade. propeller blade.
-The direction of the force is perpendicular to 0,7 R chord line. $Q{smax}$ In designing the propeller strength, the spindle propeller/ice interaction, including hydrodynamic loads on that blade. torque is automatically taken into account because the propeller load is acting on the blade as distributed pressure on the leading T The maximum lifetime thrust on propeller (all blades) resulting from edge or tip area.
-Is used for estimation of the response thrust $T_r$ . $T_b$ propeller/ ice interaction. $T_h$ can be used as an estimate of excitation for l' ' opposite to the hydrodynamic thrust. axiai vibration calculations. $T_f$ The maximum lifetime thrust on propeller (all blades) resulting from Is used for estimation of the response thrust $T_r$ .
-17 propeller/ ice interaction. $T_f$ can be used as an estimate of excitation for The direction of the thrust is the propeller shaft direction acting in the axial vibration calculations. direction of hydrodynamic thrust. axiai vibration calculations. $Q{\rm max}$ The maximum ice-induced torque resulting from propeller/ice interaction Is used for estimation of the response torque on one propeller blade, including hydrodynamic loads on that blade. along the propulsion shaft line and as excitation for torsional vibration calculations. $F{ex}$ Ultimate blade load resulting from blade loss through plastic bending.
-Blade failure load is used to dimension the The force is acting on 0,8 R .
-Spindle arm shall be taken as 2/3 of the blade bolts, pitch control mechanism, propeller distance between the axis of blade rotation and leading/trailing edge shaft, propeller shaft bearing and trust bearing. (whichever is the greater) at the 0,8R radius.
-The objective is to guarantee that total propeller blade failure should not cause Manifesture recognition of the state of the damage to other components. $Q_r$ Maximum response torque along the propeller shaft line, taking into Design torque for propeller shaft line account the dynamic behavior of the shaft line for ice excitation components.
+Definition of loads Definition Use of the load in design process F_b The maximum lifetime backward force on a propeller blade resulting Design force for strength calculation of the from propeller/ ice interaction, including hydrodynamic loads on that propeller blade. blade.
+The direction of the force is perpendicular to 0,7 R chord line (refer to Fig. 10.7.2) F{f} The maximum lifetime forward force on a propeller blade resulting from Design force for calculation of strength of the propeller/ice interaction, including hydrodynamic loads on that blade. propeller blade. - The direction of the force is perpendicular to 0,7 R chord line. $Q{s\max}$ The maximum lifetime spindle torque on a propeller blade resulting from In designing the propeller strength, the spindle propeller/ice interaction, including hydrodynamic loads on that blade. torque is automatically taken into account because the propeller load is acting on the blade as distributed pressure on the leading T{b} The maximum lifetime thrust on propeller (all blades) resulting from edge or tip area.
+Is used for estimation of the response thrust T_r .
+1 b propeller/ ice interaction.
+T_b can be used as an estimate of excitation for 1 The direction of the thrust is the propeller shaft direction and the force is opposite to the hydrodynamic thrust.
+T{f} The maximum lifetime thrust on propeller (all blades) resulting from Is used for estimation of the response thrust T_r . - 1 propeller/ ice interaction.
+T_f can be used as an estimate of excitation for The direction of the thrust is the propeller shaft direction acting in the axial vibration calculations. direction of hydrodynamic thrust. $Q{\rm max}$ The maximum ice-induced torque resulting from propeller/ice interaction Is used for estimation of the response torque on one propeller blade, including hydrodynamic loads on that blade. along the propulsion shaft line and as excitation for torsional vibration calculations.
+Fex Ultimate blade load resulting from blade loss through plastic bending.
+Blade failure load is used to dimension the The force is acting on $0,8R$.
+Spindle arm shall be taken as $2/3$ of the blade bolts, pitch control mechanism, propeller distance between the axis of blade rotation and leading/trailing edge shaft, propeller shaft bearing and trust bearing. (whichever is the greater) at the 0,8 R radius.
+The objective is to guarantee that total propeller blade failure should not cause damage to other components.
+Q_r Maximum response torque along the propeller shaft line, taking into Design torque for propeller shaft line account the dynamic behavior of the shaft line for ice excitation components.
 T (torsional vibration) and hydrodynamic mean torque on propeller.
-Maximum response thrust along shaft line, taking into account the Design thrust for propeller shaft line $T_r$ dynamic behavior of the shaft line for ice excitation (axial vibration) and components. hydrodynamic mean thrust on propeller.
-Components. $F{ti}$ Maximum response force caused by ice block impacts on the thruster Design load for thruster body and slewing 1 ti body or the propeller hub. bearings. $F{tr}$ Maximum response force on the thruster body caused by ice Design load for thruster body and slewing ' tr ridge/thruster body interaction. bearings.
+Design thrust for propellor shoft line T_r Maximum response thrust along shaft line, taking into account the Design thrust for propeller shaft line 1 dynamic behavior of the shaft line for ice excitation (axial vibration) and components.
+F hydrodynamic mean thrust on propeller.
+Maximum response force caused by ice block impacts on the thruster Design load for thruster body and slewing F{ti} body or the propeller hub. bearings.
+F{tr} Maximum response force on the thruster body caused by ice Design load for thruster body and slewing rtr ridge/thruster body interaction. bearings.
+L nuye/iniusiei bouy initeratiion. neannys.